Teen Events & Programs

 Loudoun Battle of the Bands

-During the first two battles, artists will be competing for first place, second place, fan favorite and soloist.
-The four winners from each night will compete at the final battle.
+During the first three battles, artists will be competing for first place, second place, fan favorite and soloist.
+The four winners from each night will compete in the final battle.
 Prizes are awarded to the winning acts.